How to Increase Guest Post Conversions: A 5-Layer Framework

 This is the layer most marketers completely miss.
 And it’s probably worth more than all the other layers combined.

-Grow and Convert analyzed conversion rates across 60+ blog posts for their client Geekbot and found that posts targeting bottom-of-funnel keywords (topics where the reader is actively looking for a solution) converted at 4.78%, compared to 0.19% for top-of-funnel content.
+Grow and Convert analyzed conversion rates across 64 blog posts for their client Geekbot and found that bottom-of-funnel topics converted at 4.78%, compared to 0.19% for top-of-funnel.
 That’s a 2,400% difference.
-Not a typo.
+The BOTF content produced 1,348 conversions from 28,190 visitors, while TOF content generated 397 conversions from 204,303 visitors.
+Seven times more traffic, three times fewer conversions [3].

-Now apply that logic to guest posts.
-If you’re writing a guest post titled “7 Productivity Tips for Remote Teams” on an HR blog, that’s top-of-funnel.
-Nice content.
+Now apply that to guest posts.
+“7 Productivity Tips for Remote Teams” on an HR blog?
+Top-of-funnel.
 Zero buying intent.
-But if you write “How to Choose the Right Async Standup Tool for Your Team” and you sell async standup software, every reader who finishes that post is pre-qualified.
+But “How to Choose the Right Async Standup Tool for Your Team” when you sell async standup software?
+Every reader who finishes that post is pre-qualified.

-Here’s where it gets tricky with guest posts though.
-Most editors don’t want overtly product-focused content.
+Here’s where it gets tricky with guest posts: most editors don’t want overtly product-focused content.
 So you need to find what I call the “intent sweet spot,” topics that naturally attract readers with buying intent without reading like a product pitch.

 Intent sweet spot examples for a project management SaaS: